Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-} \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}$ from 4.1271 to 4.3583 GeV: Systematic uncertainties

-Assuming all the sources are independent, they are added in quadrature, the total systematic uncertainties are listed in Table~\ref{totCrosssection}.
-In parameterizing $\PPS$, the K-matrix method is used as a comparison to the BW method, and the difference is taken as the systematic uncertainty of the S-wave parameterization.
+Assuming all the sources are independent, they are added in quadrature.
+The total systematic uncertainties are listed in Table~\ref{totCrosssection}.
+In parametrizing $\PPS$, the K-matrix method is used as a comparison to the BW method, and the difference is taken as the systematic uncertainty of the S-wave parametrization.